 How can children be baptised if faith is necessary?

 God's promises are not only made to individuals, they are made to families.
 So, for example, when the apostle Paul and his companion Silas were asked by a man: "What must I do to be saved?", they replied, "Believe in the Lord Jesus, and you will be saved - you and your household."
 (Acts 16: 31) Children are included with their parents in the promises of God.
 They may be baptised if they are part of a Christian family.

 Children are baptised on the understanding that they will one day make their own profession of faith in Jesus Christ.
 The 'Baptism' therefore has a 'conditional' note.

 If children are to grow up to be Christians they need encouragement and teaching.
 The most significant influence will be parents (and god-parents) who have a genuine and active Christian faith of their own.

 Who may be baptised?

-What should I do to get baptised at the Cathedral?
+What should I do to be baptised at the Cathedral?

-It is our desire to be as helpful as possible to help you think about baptism so that it is both meaningful and special for you and your family.
+It is our desire to be as helpful as possible to assist you to consider baptism that is both meaningful and special for you and your family.